Azure Information Protection requirements

-For protection-only: You must have an Office 365 plan that includes Azure Information Protection.
+An Office 365 plan that includes Azure Information Protection.
+Required for protection only.

-To make sure that your organization's subscription includes the Azure Information Protection features that you want to use, review the feature list from the Azure Information Protection pricing page.
+To verify that your subscription includes the Azure Information Protection features you want to use, check the feature list at Azure Information Protection pricing.

 Looking to see if your Office 365 plan or Exchange Online standalone plan supports the new capabilities from Office 365 Message Encryption, to send protected emails to personal email addresses?
 For example, Gmail, Yahoo, and Microsoft.
 Check the following resources:

-If you have questions about subscriptions or licensing, do not post them on this page but instead, contact your Microsoft Account Manager or Microsoft Support.
+If you have questions about subscriptions or licensing, do not post them on this page.
+Instead, see if they are answered in the frequently asked questions for licensing.
+If your question is not answered there, contact your Microsoft Account Manager or Microsoft Support.

 Azure Active Directory

-Your organization must have an Azure Active Directory (Azure AD) to support user authentication and authorization for Azure Information Protection.
-In addition, if you want to use your user accounts from your on-premises directory (AD DS), you must also configure directory integration.
+To support authentication and authorization for Azure Information Protection, you must have an Azure Active Directory (AD).
+To use user accounts from your on-premises director (AD DS), you must also configure directory integration.

-Multi-factor authentication (MFA) is supported with Azure Information Protection when you have the required client software and correctly configured MFA supporting infrastructure.
+Multi-factor authentication (MFA) is supported with Azure Information Protection when you have the required client software and have correctly configured the MFA-supporting infrastructure.

 Conditional access is supported in preview for documents protected by Azure Information Protection.
-For more information, see the following FAQ: I see Azure Information Protection is listed as an available cloud app for conditional access—how does this work?
+For more information, see: I see Azure Information Protection is listed as an available cloud app for conditional access—how does this work?

-Users must have client devices (computer or mobile device) that run an operating system that supports Azure Information Protection.
+User computers or mobile devices must run on an operating system that supports Azure Information Protection.